 Warning: Always turn off the Ultimaker Original and disconnect the power cable before troubleshooting any of these errors.

-Mintemp or Maxtemp error
+MINTEMP or MAXTEMP error

-This refers to a problem with the temperature measurement of the nozzle.
-It means that the thermocouple sensor registers incorrect values and due to safety reasons it will prevent the nozzle from heating up.
+Both of these error messages refer to a problem with the nozzle temperature.
+The thermocouple sensor registers incorrect values and, due to safety reasons, it will prevent the nozzle from heating up.
 If you get a MINTEMP error the Ultimaker Original registers a too low temperature (< 5 °C), while a MAXTEMP error suggests a too high temperature (> 300 °C).

-- Look for 'TEMP1' on the main board and make sure that the connector with the red, yellow and black wire is plugged in.|
+|Mainboard||Turn the printer on its side and look for TEMP1 on the mainboard.
+Ensure that the connector with the red, yellow, and black wire is plugged in.|